python-trio/trio/docs/source/reference-io.rst

-Trio makes use of the :mod:`subprocess` module's logic for spawning processes, so almost all of these options can be used with their same semantics when starting subprocesses under Trio.
+Trio makes use of the :mod:`subprocess` module's logic for spawning processes, so almost all of these options can be used with their same semantics when starting subprocesses under Trio; pass them wherever you see ``**options`` in the API documentation below.
 (You may need to ``import subprocess`` in order to access constants such as ``PIPE`` or ``DEVNULL``.)
 The exceptions are ``encoding``, ``errors``, ``universal_newlines`` (and its 3.7+ alias ``text``), and ``bufsize``;